How Thick Should a Mattress Be?

 Age

-Kids should have thinner mattresses for safety reasons.
+Mattresses for kids should be thinner for safety reasons.
 Thicker mattresses add a risk of suffocation for small children and can make it difficult for them to enter and exit the bed.
 Additionally, a kid’s mattress needs to be lower than any safety rails that might run along the sides of the bed.

 Helix Kids Mattress Construction